 Mobile printing is available should you need to print anything for your school assignments.
 You can print from your mobile device from anywhere or you can send documents to the printer from your home computer.
 Take a look at the Mobile Printing page for more information.

 Through NewsBank, you can access a variety of newspapers or newspaper collections on various topics if you need resources for a research paper.
 All you need is your library card!
 Head near the bottom of the Library Resources page to find all of the links to these NewsBank resources.

 Additionally, you can contact the Youth Services Librarian if you need help finding resources for projects, assignments, etc at 954-630-4372.

 Volunteering at the library is a great way to serve your community, gain work experience, and earn community service hours.
 Teen volunteers assist the library with shelving, storytime preparation, special events or programs, and more.
 If you love libraries, want to make a positive difference in the community, and enjoy working with people and children, then call or visit us to find out more information about the Ethel M. Gordon Oakland Park Library’s teen volunteer program.

-For more information please contact Teen Volunteer Coordinator Ms. Brittney at 954-630-4372.
+For more information please contact Teen Volunteer Coordinator Ms. Maria at 954-630-4372.
 You can also check out the City's Volunteer Corps page in order to find out how to become a volunteer with the City.
 Teens must be 16 years of age or older in order to volunteer at the library.